Cirkit Designer Logo

 Troubleshooting and FAQs

-• Solution: Check for proper pull-up or pull-down resistors.
-Verify the pin mode in your code.
+• Solution: Verify the pin mode in your code.
+Check for alternate functions assigned to the pin.

 • Q: Can I use the ESP32-S3 for AI applications?

-A: Yes, the ESP32-S3 includes vector instructions and an AI coprocessor for lightweight AI tasks.
+A: Yes, the ESP32-S3 includes vector extensions for AI acceleration, making it suitable for lightweight AI tasks.